starvingarden/arch/README.md

 - [ ] use persistent block device naming for initramfs and grub configuration
 - [ ] run a script every so often to check battery level and charging status and hibernate if necessary
 - [ ] make a "variables" file for user to manually enter variables into, instead of editing the install.sh file, edit the variables.txt file
+- [ ] make internet-check.sh continue checking for internet even if successful
 - [ ] add scripts to PATH in /etc/profile
 - [ ] change directory name /.snapshots/backups to /.snapshots/tmp??
 - [ ] utilize nix package manager